superlou/cgull/README.md

 cgull --module test_module_abc
 ```

 CGull will execute gcc from your path by default.
-To specify a custom gcc executable, pass the `--gcc`/`-g` command line option with the absolute path of the executable:
+To specify a custom gcc executable, pass the `--gcc` command line option with the absolute path of the executable:

 ```
 cgull --gcc "/usr/bin/my_gcc"